 Syncing PayPal transactions with QuickBooks, keeping all necessary details

 Any transaction sync can be undone in a click thanks to the Rollback feature, and no duplicates are allowed in.

 Bonus point: With all of your PayPal sales brought in in the background, you can access a sales report at any time directly in Synder.
 Your income statements will also be updated in QuickBooks with all sales transactions present.
-This solves a problem of inflexible reporting in PayPal.
+This solves the problem of inflexible reporting in PayPal.

 Check out our video guide explaining the sync process below:

 How to record PayPal fees as an expense in QuickBooks

 One of the most widespread issues with recording PayPal transactions in QuickBooks is accounting for the fees paid to PayPal.
 The recorded fee might not match the sales receipt, which causes discrepancies.
 Moreover, if you don’t account for the fees, the amount of PayPal sales will not correspond to payouts made to your bank.

 All PayPal fees will be properly categorized by default, so you don’t need to enter PayPal fees manually.
 If you simply sync your sales with QuickBooks Online using Synder, PayPal fees will be stored as a fee expense.

 When you connect PayPal to QuickBooks using Synder, you can use the recommended setup.
 This way, all PayPal fees will be recorded in your QuickBooks Chart of Accounts under Expenses – Commissions and Fees – PayPal fees.

 You can also choose your own category for the fees to be assigned to when first setting up the app.
 If needed, you can always also go back to Synder settings later.

 This will ensure that your gross sales amount is always recorded, and then a fee is taken out of it.
 A sales receipt and a separate expense will be created in your books for a perfect reconciliation.
 All of it will be done automatically.

 Business owners pay a great deal of attention to maintaining a clear Profit & Loss report in their QuickBooks file.